 Beginning of Macau

-The beginning of Macau is presented on the first floor of the museum.
+The beginning of Macau begins on the first floor of the museum.
 A simple presentation shows how the European and Chinese civilizations developed before they ever intermingled.

-Upon the arrival of Jorge Alvares in 1513 at Pearl River Delta in 1513, the cultures experience a period of great growth and flourishing.
-The museum focuses on this time period filled with attacks, trade, and cultural interrelationships.
-All evolving through centuries and forming the Macau culture as it is today - unique people unlike any other place on Earth.
+Upon the arrival of Jorge Alvares from Portugal in 1513 at Pearl River Delta in 1513, the cultures experience a period of magnificent growth and flourishing.
+The museum focuses on this period filled with attacks, trade, and cultural interrelationships.
+Each aspect evolved through centuries, forming the Macau culture as it is today - unique people, unlike any other place on Earth.

 Museum Shares Art and Tradition

-The two cultures interrelate as west meets east showing a willingness to live with one another.
+The two cultures interrelate as west meets east, showing compliance to live with one another.
 We marveled at the relationship between the two cultures.
-Each relying on the other to assist their survival.
+Each culture relied on one another to assist in their survival.
 Together they created a specific way of life that belonged only to them.

-The third floor is dedicated to today's Macau.
-I learned about the nature and quality of the people.
-I discover Luis de Camoes a well-known 16th century Portugal poet who lived in Macau.
+The third floor dedicated to today's Macau, I learned about the nature and quality of the people.
+I discover Luis de Camoes, a well-known 16th century Portugal poet who lived in Macau.
 Macau celebrates the day of his passing every year.
 I was fortunate to find out Camoes was a prolific writer similar to Shakespeare and Homer.
 He is considered the poet of the city of Macau.

 In 1893, another well-known poet from Portugal traveled to Macau to teach at a local school and influence the government of the city.
-Camilo Pessanha was considered an eccentric but still played a big role in bringing education to the region.
+Camilo Pessanha was considered an eccentric but still played a big part in bringing education to the region.

-Both these men were a huge influence in the region.
-The museum offers much insight into their overall influence.
+Both these men were a tremendous influence in the region.
+The museum offers much insight into the poets' overall impact.

 Finally, the museum presented the challenges and hardships as Macau changes over to the People's Republic of China - no longer an independent Portugal ruled region.